Pittwater & Barrenjoey: A natural harbour shaped by history

 Pittwater in culture, film and storytelling

 Pittwater’s distinctive landscape has made it a natural backdrop for film, television and photography over the years.
-Its combination of calm water, bushland and dramatic headlands has appeared in Australian productions ranging from lifestyle programming to long-running television series filmed around Palm Beach and the northern beaches.
+Its combination of calm water, bushland, beaches and dramatic headlands has appeared in Australian productions ranging from lifestyle programming to long-running television series filmed around Palm Beach and the Northern Beaches.

 Beyond the screen, Pittwater has always been part of Sydney’s coastal story — a place for fishing, boating, family holidays and quiet escapes, passed down through generations.